-There’s definitely something to be said for the ease of a “grab and go” chicken from the grocery store.
-Picking up the hot-and-ready chicken can be a simple way to add a crowd favorite to your dinner table — especially if you have any picky eaters in the family.
-Plus, when done right, leftover rotisserie chicken tastes great on salads, in sandwiches, alongside a reheated baked potato, or as part of a healthy burrito bowl.
+There’s definitely something to be said for the ease of a “grab and go” rotisserie chicken from the store.
+It can be a simple and budget-friendly way to add a crowd favorite to your dinner table — and Costco’s rotisserie chicken is so popular, it even has its own fan club!
+Plus, when done right, leftover rotisserie chicken tastes great on salads, in sandwiches, alongside a reheated baked potato or as part of a healthy burrito bowl.
+The possibilities are endless!

-Like reheating a steak, reheating rotisserie chicken in the oven is the smart way to go — especially if you like chicken that is moist and tastes fresh.
-Fortunately for us, Elana Karp, head chef and culinary co-founder at Plated, says her favorite food to make is chicken, and sharing tips on how to reheat a rotisserie chicken without drying it out is right up her alley.
+Like reheating a steak, reheating leftover rotisserie chicken in the oven is the smart way to go — it’s a top way to keep chicken moist and fresh-tasting.
+And it’s the favorite method of Elana Karp, head chef and culinary co-founder at Plated.
+Here’s her five easy steps to reheat a rotisserie chicken in the oven:

 - Preheat the oven to 400 degrees Fahrenheit.